AdamSusey/AdamSusey/README.md

 - 👋 Hi, I’m @AdamSusey
-- 👀 I’m interested in ... all things programming!
+- 👀 I’m interested in ...
+All things programming!
 - 🌱 I’m currently learning ...
-Python
+Excel, Python, SQL, R, Tableau!
 - 💞️ I’m looking to collaborate on ...
 Anything.
 Always trying to learn an adapt!
 - 📫 How to reach me ... adamsusey@gmail.com